 - copying so many words or ideas from a source that it makes up the majority of your work, whether you give credit or not (see our section on "fair use" rules)

 Most cases of plagiarism can be avoided, however, by citing sources.
 Simply acknowledging that certain material has been borrowed and providing your audience with the information necessary to find that source is usually enough to prevent plagiarism.

-For further information on how to corretly cite your sources, please see the link below to EasyBib.
+For further information on how to correctly cite your sources, please use NoodleTools MLA Citation Generator.